guilhermeginezsilva/angular/angular-basic-project/README.md

 # Angular Basic Project

+This is a basic angular project with routing and scss styles file already seted up.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

 ## Development server